Course duration: 2 days

 You’ll plan your learning path with your instructor by choosing from a long list of Adventure Dives.
 There are two required dives – Deep and Underwater Navigation – and you choose the other three, for a total of five dives.

 During the Deep Adventure Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
-The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks and time.
+The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you navigate better using efficient fin kicks, visual landmarks and time.